 A step-by-step tutorial on how to build a floating desk for your home office or kids craft room.

-The floating desk has been perfect for our kids because it does not move around and they all three can fit.
-But let me share how you can make your own floating desk.
-Or if you want to see how to build a floating bench, see this post.
+Let me share how you can make your own floating desk.
+And if you want to see how to build a floating bench, see this post.

 HOW TO BUILD A FLOATING DESK

 - two – 2″ x 8″ by the length of your bench (our bench is 5ft x 14″)